J-Son

-Julimar Santos Oliveira Nepomuceno (born 27 April 1985), better known by his stage name J-Son, is a Brazilian-born Swedish rapper and songwriter.
+Julimar Santos Oliveira Nepomuceno (born 27 April 1985), better known by his stage name J-Son, is a Brazilian-born Swedish rapper, singer and songwriter.
 He came to Göteborg, Sweden with his mother when he was 5 years old.
 He is signed to EMI Music Publishing.

 The Brazilian-Swedish, J-Son started his career with 'Lookie Lookie' and 'Pretty Boy' 2008.

 J-Son has opened acts to artists such as Fabolous, 50 Cent, Joe Budden, Lady Gaga and Musiq Soulchild.